Security

 Image suggestions:

-• Hero: Bitcoin logo with a "frozen" effect on one side and a flowing-payment effect on the other, with NETTEN's wordmark below.
-Alt: "Accepting Bitcoin payments without account-freezing risk."
+• Hero: Bitcoin alongside a self-custody wallet, with NETTEN's wordmark below.
+Alt: "Accepting Bitcoin payments with a non-custodial processor."

-• Footer: NETTEN dashboard with a BTC payment marked paid, showing RLUSD settlement.
-Alt: "Bitcoin payment confirmed in NETTEN dashboard, settled to RLUSD."
+• Footer: NETTEN dashboard showing a Bitcoin payment settled to RLUSD.
+Alt: "Bitcoin payment confirmed in NETTEN, settled to RLUSD."

 Was this guide helpful?